Oschart/Router/Deliverables_1/README.md

 ***********************************************************************************************
 -> How to use:
 ****************
-The application is to be run and provided with input in the manner described below:
-1-
-2-
-3-
+To use the global router:
+1- Compile and/or run the file (you can do it using the provided groute.exe file) 2- You will be prompted to enter details about the global route grid and the netlist 3- The global route cost matrix will be printed out, where each cell value corresponds to the number of nets assigned to this GCell
 ***********************************************************************************************
 -> Progress Report:
 *********************
 >> What's been done:
-    - Complete, functional mechanisms and infrastructure for Global Routing using GCells
+    - Complete, functional mechanisms and infrastructure for Global Routing using GCells, supporting netlists with nets having more than two pins using the Soukup maze routing algorithm
-    - Implemented mechanism for ripping and re-routing failed nets
+    - Implemented mechanism for ensuring routability and preventing faulty routes, as well as dynamically allocating more metal layers.
+    - Implemented testing infrastructure (IO, Netlist generators, etc)
-    - Designed model for performing Detailed Routing
+    - Designed a theoretical model for performing Detailed Routing
 >> What's left to do:
     - LEF and DEF parsing
     - Developing a complete implementation for the Detailed Routing model